blackgauss/yapJournal/internal_documents/motivations.md

 # What data structure is my journal?
 What object is it in a categorical sense?

 # Categorical understandings of AI? -- look into it.

+Think of a LLM more like a transistor or neuron that has a super diverse output but you want to organize them into a bunch of more stuff.

+Calculate how many LLMS can glue together.